dinarosv/fasttext-model/README.md

 ```

 ## Dataset
-All the following datasets are described in the directory "data"s README file.
+All the following datasets are described in  `data/README.md`.
 - NoReC: The Norwegian Review Corpus
 - Amazon Reviews for Sentiment Analysis
 - Twitter US Airline Sentiment